-When your organization undertakes projects or initiatives to improve performance, seize opportunities or address key issues, they often require changes; changes to processes, job roles, organizational structures and types and uses of technology.
+When your organization undertakes projects or initiatives to improve performance, seize opportunities or address key issues, they often require changes to processes, job roles, organizational structures, and types and uses of technology.

 However, it is actually the employees of your organization who have to ultimately change how they do their jobs.
-If these individuals are unsuccessful in their personal transitions, if they don’t embrace and learn a new way of working, the initiative will fail.
+If these individuals are unsuccessful in their personal transitions, or if they don’t learn and embrace a new way of working, the initiative will fail.
 On the other hand, if employees engage with and adopt changes required by the initiative, it will deliver the expected results.

 Organizations do not change, people do.

 While all changes are unique and all individuals are unique, decades of research shows there are actions we can take to influence people in their individual transitions.
-Change management provides a structured approach for supporting the individuals in your organization to move from their own current states to their own future states.
+Change management provides a structured approach for supporting people in your organization and helping them move from their current states to their own future states.

-While it is the natural psychological and physiological reaction of humans to resist change, we are actually quite resilient creatures.
+While it's a natural psychological and physiological human reaction to resist change, we are actually quite resilient creatures.
 When supported through times of change, we can be wonderfully adaptive and successful.

-Individual change management requires understanding how people experience change and what they need to change successfully.
-It also requires knowing what will help people make a successful transition: what messages do people need to hear?
+Individual change management requires understanding how people experience change and what they need in order to change successfully.
+It also requires knowing just how to help them make the transition.
+What messages do people need to hear?
 When should they be sent and who should they come from?
-When is the optimal time to teach someone a new skill is, how to coach people to demonstrate new behaviors, and what makes changes “stick” in someone’s work.
+When is the optimal time to teach someone a new skill?
+How do you coach people to demonstrate new behaviors?
+And what makes changes “stick” in someone’s work?
 Individual change management draws on disciplines like psychology and neuroscience to apply actionable frameworks to individual change.

-After years of studying how individuals experience and are influenced in times of change, Prosci developed the ADKAR Model for individual change.
+After years of studying how individuals experience change and what influences them during times of change, Prosci developed the ADKAR Model for individual change.
 Today, it is one of the most widely used change models in the world.
 ADKAR is an acronym for the five outcomes a person must achieve to move through the individual change process successfully: Awareness, Desire, Knowledge, Ability and Reinforcement.

-While change happens at the individual level, it is often impossible for a project team to manage change on a person-by-person basis.
-Organizational or initiative change management provides us with the steps and actions to take at the project level to support the hundreds or thousands of individuals who are impacted by a project.
+While all change happens at the individual level, it is often impossible for a project team to manage change on a person-by-person basis.
+Organizational change management provides us with the steps and actions to take at the project or initiative level to support the hundreds or thousands of individuals who are impacted by a project.

-Organizational change management involves first identifying the groups and people who will need to change as the result of the project, and in what ways they will need to change.
-Organizational change management then involves creating a customized plan for ensuring impacted employees receive the awareness, leadership, coaching, and training they need in order to change successfully.
+Organizational change management involves first identifying the groups and people who will need to change as the result of the project and the ways each will need to change.
+Organizational change management then involves creating a customized plan for ensuring impacted employees receive the awareness, leadership, coaching and training they need in order to change successfully.
 Driving successful individual transitions should be the central focus of the activities in organizational change management.

-Organizational change management is complementary to your project management.
-Project management ensures your project’s solution is designed, developed and delivered.
+Organizational change management complements to your project management efforts.
+Project management ensures that your project’s solution is designed, developed and delivered.
 Change management ensures that people effectively engage, adopt and use your project’s solution.
 When integrated effectively, the two disciplines create a Unified Value Proposition.

-The end result of an enterprise change management capability is that people and teams are equipped to embrace change of all shapes and sizes quickly and effectively, and organizations are able to respond quickly to market changes, embrace strategic initiatives, and adopt new technology more quickly and with less productivity impact.
+The result of having an enterprise change management capability is that people and teams are equipped to embrace change of all shapes and sizes quickly and effectively.
+These organizations are more agile—they respond quickly to market changes, embrace strategic initiatives, and adopt new technologies with less productivity impact.
 In short, they make adopting change part of how the organization works.
 Obviously, this capability does not happen by chance.
-Building enterprise change capability is an investment and a journey that requires a strategic approach to embed change management across an organization.
+Building enterprise change capability is an investment and a journey that requires a strategic approach and intentional process to embed change management across the organization.